If you request a call back, airport staff will respond during normal business hours, 8:00 AM to 5:00 PM Monday-Friday.

 Please be aware that all information submitted will become part of the City’s public records and that Arizona’s Public Records Law, A.R.S. §39-121, et. seq. will require the City to disclose such record and information upon a request for public records.

 The Airport’s goal is to minimize the effects of flight operations on the surrounding community while ensuring the long-term success of the Airport.
-Compliance with this voluntary noise abatement procedures is extremely important in maintaining goodwill between the Airport and the community
+Pilot compliance with our voluntary noise abatement procedures is extremely important in maintaining goodwill between the Airport and the community.

-Designated by the Federal Aviation Administration (FAA) as a primary, non-hub commercial service airport, Prescott is utilized by light aircraft, helicopters, corporate aircraft, commercial airline, and military aircraft.
-In 2019, Prescott was the 5th busiest airport in Arizona and the 45th busiest airport in the nation with 232,592 aircraft and helicopter takeoffs & landings.
+Designated by the Federal Aviation Administration (FAA) as a primary, non-hub commercial service airport, Prescott is utilized by light aircraft, helicopters, corporate aircraft, a commercial airline, and military aircraft.
+In 2021, PRC was the 3rd busiest airport in Arizona and the 18th busiest airport in the nation with 311,342 total aircraft operations.